fotonauts/fwissr/README.md

 # => "1337"
 ```

 As with configuration files you can use dots in collection name to define a path for configuration settings.
 The `top_level` setting is also supported to bypass that behaviour.
-Note too that the `fwissr` collection is by default a `top_level` configuration (as the `/etc/fwissr/fwissr.json` configuration file).
+Note that the `fwissr` collection is by default a `top_level` configuration (as the `/etc/fwissr/fwissr.json` configuration file).

+Fwissr supports both the official `mongo` ruby driver and the `mongoid`'s `moped` driver.
+Don't forget to include one of these gems by yourself.

 Refreshing registry